Lombok International Airport: Statistics

+Notes: Data prior to 2011 are derived from records of Selaparang Airport.

 Ground transportation

 Car and bus parking

 The airport has extensive paved parking areas at the main terminal and smaller facilities for the cargo terminal and administrative areas.
 Entrance is by a single controlled access point to the nearby highway.

 Public bus services

 Perum DAMRI provide a public airport shuttle service to Terminal Mandalika ('city bus terminal') on the eastern outskirts of Mataram and on to the west coast at Senggigi.
 The public bus service uses a dedicated fleet of modern air-conditioned buses and provides a scheduled service for set fees.

 Taxi services

 When the airport services were moved across from the previous facilities at Selaparang the Airport Taksi Koperasi moved operations to BIL.
 Upon the commencement of services from BIL they ceased to provide a set distance pre-paid docket system and adopted a metered ('argometer') method of charging for distance traveled.
 The airport taxi service is supplemented by metered taxis provided by the two established operators: Bluebird Taxi and Express Taxi.